- On Windows 11, a crash caused by dwm.exe could indicate a malware infection or damaged hardware.

 Sit down and wait for the procedure to finish.
 Please be aware that it may take up to ten minutes.
 After that, restart your computer to confirm that the changes have taken effect.

-9. Disable Hardware accelaration
+9. Disable Hardware acceleration

-- Press the Windows + S key to open the Search bar, then type regedit, and click on the most relevant result.
+- Press the Windows + S key to open the Search bar, type regedit, and click on the most relevant result.

 - Navigate to Software under HKEY_CURRENT_USER, then go to Microsoft, followed by Office16.0 and Common.

-- Right click the Common key and choose New, then Key from the menu.
+- Right-click the Common key and choose New, then Key from the menu.

 - Enter Graphics as the name of the new key.

-- Now right click the Graphics key and select New, then DWORD(32-BIT) Value.
+- Now right-click the Graphics key and select New, then DWORD(32-BIT) Value.
 Name the new value DisableHardwareAcceleration.